apify/apify-docs/sources/legal/latest/policies/acceptable-use-policy.md

 (together as the “**Prohibited Activities**”).

-## C. Our Rights
+## 3. Our Rights

-1. In case Apify identifies any of the Prohibited Activities on the Platform or the Website, it is authorized to block, delete, or otherwise restrict any such non-compliant User or Actor from the Platform or Website without notice.
+**3.1.** In case Apify identifies any of the Prohibited Activities on the Platform or the Website, it is authorized to block, delete, or otherwise restrict any such non-compliant User or Actor from the Platform or Website without notice.
 Apify may limit the use of the Platform or the Website in its sole discretion to prevent any direct or indirect damage to Apify or any third party.

-2. Apify shall not be liable towards you or any third party for exercising its rights according to this Acceptable Use Policy.
+**3.2.** Apify shall not be liable towards you or any third party for exercising its rights according to this Acceptable Use Policy.

-## D. Reporting
+## 4. Reporting

-1. We encourage users to report any misuse or suspicious activity on our Platform through our contact email [support@apify.com](mailto:hello@apify.com).
+**4.1.** We encourage users to report any misuse or suspicious activity on our Platform through our contact email [support@apify.com](mailto:hello@apify.com).